vwellmo57/CircuitPython/README.md

         max += 4 #sets the variables back to default value = 0
 ```
 This was my code for the delay.
 I used a variable that would count down to allow us to do their delay.
 Then I would output the number of interrupts and restart the variables.
-The hardest part of the assignment was the delay because it was something new to us as opposed to the photo-interrupterwe had used before.
+The hardest part of the assignment was the delay because it was something new to us as opposed to the photo-interrupter we have used before.